-It is home to Melbourne United and South East Melbourne Phoenix (Basketball), as well as the Melbourne Vixens and Collingwood Magpies (Netball).
+It is home to Melbourne United and South East Melbourne Phoenix (Basketball), as well as the Melbourne Vixens (Netball).

 An oval previously used by Scotch College, the Melbourne Cricket Club and the Old Scotch Collegians Football Club is vacated after ‘The Oval’ is established opposite Rod Laver Arena.

 The site of the former oval is redeveloped into a world-class multi-purpose arena.